gaps-closure/capo/Java/constraints/constraint_model_explanation.md

 * Class annotations are currently not used by CLE, but this can change in the future.

-### General Constraints:
+### General Constraints

 * Instance and class fields can be annotated by the user with node annotations.
 * Instance and class methods can be annotated by the user with method annotations.
 * Constructors can be annotated by the user with constructor annotations.
 * Only node annotations can be assigned by the solver to unannotated fields, methods or constructors.
 * Method or constructor annotations cannot be assigned by the solver (these can only be assigned by the user).
 * ~~Every class must be assigned to at least one valid enclave.~~
 * Each class containing one or more annotated elements (constructor, method, or field) must be assigned to exactly one enclave.
 * Each class containing no annotated elements must be assigned to at least one enclave and at most every enclave.
 * Across all accesses/invocations of an unannotated element, it may touch at most one label at each level.
 * All elements (constructor, method, or field) of a class instance must be assigned the same enclave as the instance itself.
 This entails separate constraints for constructors, instance methods, instance fields, static methods and static fields.
 * Contained nodes and parameters are assigned the same enclave(s) as their containing methods.
 * Annotations can not be assigned to a valid enclave and they must be assigned to `nullEnclave`.

 * ~~Each (node,level) pair is assigned at most one valid enclave at that level.~~